InformaticsMatters/squonk/StructureDatabases.md

 * DrugBank (this is not loaded by default for licensing reasons)
 * PDB ligands
 * Chemspace
+* Molport

-The code and configuration for the loaders is in the rdkit-lib module.
+The code and configuration for the loaders is in the rdkit-databases module.
 At some stage it may be broken out into a separate module.

 ## Loading data